SEATTLE — Start with the King and add a little luck. That’s all Felix Hernandez needs — right? — just a little luck.

 Hernandez gave up two runs and six hits in eight innings — no runs and three hits after the first inning.
 He struck out nine and walked two in a 101-pitch performance.

-He became the first American League pitcher since Gaylord Perry in 1974 to post 11 straight starts of seven or more innings and two or fewer runs.
+Hernandez became the first pitcher since Cleveland’s Gaylord Perry in 1974 to post 11 straight starts of seven or more innings and two or fewer runs.
+(Perry got his 300th victory in 1982 while pitching for the Mariners.)

-Oakland jumped to its quick lead in the first inning when Vogt golfed an 0-2 change-up over the right-field wall for a one-out homer.
+Oakland jumped to its quick lead against Hernandez when Tumwater resident Stephen Vogt stroked an 0-2 change-up over the right-field wall for a one-out homer.

 The A’s weren’t done.

-Donaldson beat an overshifted infield for a single, went to second on Moss’ grounder and scored on Jed Lowrie’s two-out single up the middle.
+Josh Donaldson beat an overshifted infield for a single, went to second on Brandon Moss’ grounder and scored on Lowrie’s two-out single up the middle.

 Then, Hernandez got down to business.

-Logan Morrison led off the Mariners’ second by driving a full-count fastball to right for a no-doubt homer.
+Morrison led off the second by driving a full-count fastball to right for a no-doubt homer, and the Mariners pulled even on Endy Chavez’s sacrifice fly in the third.